kage-genotyper/kage/Readme.md

 1) Make sure you have [CUDA installed](https://developer.nvidia.com/cuda-downloads) and working.
 2) Install a [CuPy](https://docs.cupy.dev/en/stable/install.html) version that matches your CUDA installation.
 3) Install [Cucounter](https://github.com/jorgenwh/cucounter)
-4) Run kmer_mapper with `--gpu True` to tell kmer_mapper to use the GPU.
-If you want to save memory, you can also use a kmer index that does not have reverse complements.
-Kmer mapper will then compute the reverse complements from your reads.
-To this by specifying `-i kmer_index_only_variants_without_revcomp.npz`.
-For humans you can [use this index](https://zenodo.org/record/7582195/files/kmer_index_only_variants_without_revcomp.npz?download=1).
+4) Run kage with `--gpu True` to tell KAGE to use the GPU.
-5) Run `kage genotype` as normal (kage genotype is already very fast in CPU-mode and does not use GPU-acceleration now).

 Note: GKAGE has been tested to work with GPUs with 4 GBs of RAM.